letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.3 Procedure for revocation request

 Anyone may make revocation requests, at any time, via the Certificate Revocation interface of the ACME Protocol defined in RFC 8555 section 7.6.
-Successful revocation requests with a reason code of `keyCompromise` will result in the affected key being blocked for future issuance and all currently valid certificates with that key will be revoked, regardless of whether compromise was demonstrated per the requirements in Section 4.9.12 of this document.
+See section 4.9.12 for additional information.

 Requests for revocation may also be made by emailing [cert-prob-reports@letsencrypt.org](mailto:cert-prob-reports@letsencrypt.org).
 ISRG maintains a continuous (24x7) ability to accept and respond to revocation requests and Certificate Problem Reports.
 ISRG will respond to such requests within 24 hours, though an investigation into the legitimacy of the request may take longer.